lucasdgf/cs171-hw1-freitas-lucas/problem_5_answers.md

 	* Outtermost <code>g</code>: contains the entire graph, including its title.
 	* Middle <code>g</code>: only contains the entire graph.
 	* Innermost <code>g</code>: represents each bar individually.

+3. Adding <code>text</code> before or after the <code>rect</code> has no consequences on the graph, since SVG requires explicitly adding text nodes in order to add text to the SVG group.